LongxingTan/Machine-learning-interview/03_system/03_ml/video_search.md

 # Youtube视频搜索

 ## 1. requirements
+> 搜索的核心是relevance

 - What is the primary (business) objective of the search system?
-- What are the specific use cases and scenarios where it will be applied?
+- What are the specific use cases and scenarios where it will be applied? general search or vertical domain search
 - What are the system requirements (such as response time, accuracy, scalability, and integration with existing systems or platforms)?
 - What is the expected scale of the system in terms of data and user interactions?
 - Is their any data available?
 What format?